 Sounds fake but it’s a hundred percent true.
 And why wouldn’t it be?
 Our team at First Option Recovery (all thanks to the 128+ attorneys that we are currently associated with and over 3000+ cases from which we have recovered funds), after months of research across all crypto domains in 22 countries, finally devised the stats that would be really difficult to believe.

-The biggest crypto scam of all time, BitConnect worked on similar levels where it was labeled as an “Ethereum Killer”.
+One of the biggest cryptocurrency scams of all time, BitConnect worked on similar levels where it was labeled as an “Ethereum Killer”.
 Very few investors were able to figure out about BitConnect being a Ponzi scheme, because of its multi-level marketing structure, high payouts and celebrity endorsements.
 The interest rate fluctuated greatly with the volatility of Bitcoin, which was tied to its value.
 In spite of the team of advisors at First Option Recovery already figuring out the fraudulent nature of Bitconnect way before, many investors still fell for it and lost their money.

 Let’s look at some of the major Cryptocurrency Scams across the globe.